ibm-cloud-docs/apps/create-deploy-cli.md

   ![Language](images/cli-select-lang.png "Select a language"){: caption="Figure 2.
 Languages in the CLI" caption-side="bottom"}
 4. Select a starter kit to use as the basis for your app.
 5. Enter a name for your app, and select the resource group that you want to use (if necessary).
 6. Optional.
 Select a service to add to your app.
+During the app creation process, you are prompted if you want to add a service to your app.
+  1. Enter **Y**.
+  2. Select **Create a new service and add it to this application**.
+  3. Follow the prompts to select a service group, service, region, and pricing plan.
 7. Select a deployment option.
 If you want to deploy the app automatically, select a DevOps option.
 Otherwise, select the manual deployment option.
   ![Deployment options](images/cli-deploy-options.png "Select a deployment option for your app"){: caption="Figure 3.
 Deployment options in the CLI" caption-side="bottom"}